Hello everyone! 🙂

 Throughout the first episode, there are these unusual flashbacks of a boy growing up on 20th century Ireland, Earth.
 He’s Evan McCabe as Brendan who grows up with Branwell Donaghey as his father Patrick and Orla O’Rourke as his mother Meg.
 There’s also Andrew Macklin playing the police officer Michael.

-We see the life of Brendan who becomes a policeman before he ends up as an old man and gets a strange headset that somehow…converts him?
+We see the life of Brendan who becomes a policeman before he ends up as an old man and gets a strange headset that somehow…wipes his memory?
 I’ve no idea how this ties into the other story going on with the Doctor, Graham, Ryan and Yaz.
 Oh and he seems to be a immortal man.
 Related to Captain Jack?

 But that’s not all!
 Sacha Dhawan as the Master jumps through and makes an entrance, before he tells the Doctor that she should be afraid.
 Everything is about to change forever.
 I had an inkling the Master would return.
 It was such a thrill to see him again.
 I wonder what secrets he’ll share to the Doctor.